Erkeenson/generation-one/README.md

-# generation-one project from Generation One | G1 team
+# Generation One | G1 - project from TISS Group
 Data Generation and Transformation for Open Data Challenge 2020 Hackathon

 # Our goal